This article applies to users working in:

-The title module resides above the media-player module and provides functions that help the user to locate, group, and organize any amount of different assets created from a single event.
-A user can locate and view any asset available to a specific Event simply by browsing through the Header Tabs (marked in yellow).
+Working in the Library application, the title module resides above the media-player module.
+It provides functions that help the user locate assets, groups them, and organize different assets created from a single event.
+A user can locate and view any asset available to a specific Event simply by browsing through the Header Tabs.

 The auto-grouping of assets in the Title module is only available from the Library application.
-The Review & Approval and the Compliance application use similar functionality but focus on the media contents of different Revisions during the approval process.
+The Review & Approval and the Compliance application use similar functionality but focus on different Revisions' media contents during the approval process.

 The Auto grouping of assets is by default off.
-No tabs are visible and the loaded asset is identified by its title/sub-title or by using the properties tab from the meta-module to the right of the player module.
-Observe that the media player is available from the Workspace 3 (W3).
-Select an asset from the Thumb view (W1) or List view (W2) by clicking on the desired asset and go to W3.
+No tabs are visible, and the loaded asset is identified by its title/sub-title or by using the properties tab from the meta-module to the right of the player module.
+Observe that the media player is available from Workspace 3 (W3).
+Select an asset from the Thumb view (W1) or List view (W2) by clicking on the desired asset and clicking Asset properties (W3).

 The use of Tabs in the Title module to obtain the Auto grouping feature is basically defined in three operations.

-- Planning - What media content to concatenate, Define the users, their needs, and how to present the content.
+- Planning - What media content to concatenate, define the users, their needs, and present the content.

 - Metadata - Define a unique Id for the Event.
 For a soccer game, it is typical to define and use a unique "match Id" that will be the common identifier.